On Runge type theorems for solutions to strongly uniformly parabolic operators: The uniform approximation

-\begin{proof} We slightly modify the proof from \cite{D80} for the solutions to the heat equation, using the duality theorems from modern functional analysis, see, for instance, \cite{Edw65} and the classical a priori estimates for parabolic equations, see, for example, \cite{eid}, \cite{frid}.
+\begin{proof}[Proof of Theorem \ref{t.dense.uniform.suff}] The proof follows the scheme of typical Runge's type theorems related to elliptic operators, cf. \cite{Mal56}, \cite{Brw62}, and their generalizations to parabolic ones.
+To be more precise, we slightly modify the proof from \cite{D80} for the solutions to the heat equation, using the duality theorems from modern functional analysis, see, for instance, \cite{Edw65} and the parametrix method for differential equations, see, for example, \cite{eid}, \cite{frid}, \cite{Tark35}.